by Ann Crittendon

 · Institute child allowances.

-· Require spouses to pool their economic resources.
+· Require spouses to pool economic resources.

 A mandatory shorter workweek would be a